Link to our HOME page

 08 9840 1032

-08 9840 1030
+08 9840 1023

 The area was opened up in 1930 when urban families were encouraged to settle on the land after the great depression caused much hardship in the city.
-The name was given to the town by Governor Stirling and originates from a Captain W. Walpole.
-The town was gazetted as Nornalup in 1933 after the Government declared that there was already a Walpole in Tasmania.
-The locals objected and after finding out that there was no other Walpole the name was changed back to the original in 1934.
+The name was given to the town by Governor James Stirling and originates from a Captain W. Walpole.

-Captain Bannister discovered the Walpole River in 1831 on his journey from the Swan River Colony to Albany.
+Captain Thomas Bannister discovered the Walpole River in 1831 on his journey from the Swan River Colony to Albany.

 William Clark who rowed up the Nornalup Inlet was very impressed with what he saw and wrote: